Aryan-1234s/JARVIS/README.md

 # JARVIS
-# heard of Iron Man??
+# Heard of Iron Man??
 Welcome to the world of Jarvis